Child Support

 What Happens When the Parent Who Is Responsible for the Payments Is Unable to Make Them?

 Circumstances change through time, and even the best-laid plans face obstacles along the way.
-It may happen that the parent responsible for the payments loses their job.
+The parent responsible for the payments may lose their job.
 And, although they may be doing everything in their power to gain employment, they may not be immediately successful in this endeavor.

 If the parent is now either receiving or looking to receive public assistance, it will impact the child support obligation.
 Also, if the child is receiving public assistance, this too will impact the child support obligation.
 Many factors affect the situation, such as the involvement of the county family law attorney on behalf of the state or the requirement of the court that the other parent obtain a job to help cover the costs associated with a child who is relying on public assistance.
 This is a very intricate and complex situation, and the effects on child support can also be several.